SruthiKorembathe/CICDImplementation/Template-REST-API.md

 > depending your needs.
 > A common choice (not shown here) is to include a timestamp of when you
 > API was called; this aids in debugging.

-> [!TIP]
-> Notice that the API version is part of the response body, and not just the
-> request URL path.
-> This redundancy is helpful, especially for other consumers downstream from
-> your direct API consumer, and helps with debugging.

-> [!TIP]
-> If you inspect the markdown for this template, you'll spot ` ```javascript `
-> code fences.
-> Technically the code blocks are JSON, however Javascript supports inline
 > comments and is visually the same when rendered.

 ### Error payloads